jpalardy/vim-slime/assets/doc/targets/neovim.md

  autocmd TermOpen * setlocal statusline=%{bufname()}%=id:\ %{b:terminal_job_id}\ pid:\ %{b:terminal_job_pid}
 ```

-See `h:statusline` in Vim's documentiation for more details.
+See `h:statusline` in NeoVim's documentiation for more details.

 If you are using a plugin to manage your status line, see plugin's documentation to see how to confiugre the status line to display `b:terminal_job_id` and `b:terminal_job_pid`.